 50% of UK workforce to work remotely by 2020

 Update: In April 2020, statistics released by the UK's Office for National Statistics showed 49.2% of adults in employment were working from home, as a result of the social distancing measures introduced in response to the coronavirus pandemic.
+So the prediction of 50% working remotely in 2020 was almost fulfilled.
+For more recent information on what's happened since, see our Working from Home Stats page.

 Between 2012 and 2016, flexi-time has risen by 12.35 per cent; and data from the Office of National Statistics (ONS) has revealed that the number of UK workers who have moved into remote-working has increased by nearly a quarter of a million over a decade.